hpcaitech/ColossalAI/applications/Chat/README.md

 The tokenization step tokenize the formatted conversation, calculate input_ids, labels, attention_masks and buffer those into dataset files.
 We provide scripts for data formatting and tokenization for SFT.
 Simply run the [prepare_sft_dataset.sh](./examples/data_preparation_scripts/prepare_sft_dataset.sh).

 #### Step 3: Training
 Choose a suitable model architecture for your task.
 Note that your model should be compatible with the tokenizer that you used to tokenize the SFT dataset.
 You can run [train_sft.sh](./examples/training_scripts/train_sft.sh) to start a supervised instructs fine-tuning.
+More detais can be found in [./example/README.md](./examples/README.md).

 ### RLHF Training Stage2 - Training Reward Model